-Today, Abenaki Arts & Education Center continues to grow as more resources are added regularly.
-We offer a variety of virtual and live engagements for classrooms, as well as cultural competency, land acknowledgement, and DEIA programs for your corporate lunches and events.
+AAEC offers a variety of virtual and live engagements for classrooms, as well as programs in cultural competency, land acknowledgement, and Diversity, Equity, Inclusion and Accessibility (DEIA) for schools, educators, nonprofits, and corporate lunches and events.

 Coloring Sheets and activity sheets for early childhood education have been developed by Abenaki artists and educators.
 Appropriate for various age groups and learning styles.